Timbío

 Timbio is a town and municipality in the Cauca Department, Colombia.

-Timbio is a municipality located at a distance of 16 km south of Popayán, the Department’s capital city.
+Timbio is a municipality located at a distance of 16 km south of Popayán, the department's capital city.

-The hispanic foundation of Timbio took place on November 1, 1535 where Captains Juan de Ampudia and Pedro Añasco, following orders of Sebastian de Belalcázar, had build a church for the commemoration of the Christian holiday of ALL SAINTS, which was close to the site where the Spanish conquistadors defeated the people of Pubenza and Pambía in a battle at a site they named Mastales (today’s Las Cruces) where they killed around 3,000 people.
+The Hispanic foundation of Timbio took place on November 1, 1535, where Captains Juan de Ampudia and Pedro Añasco, following orders of Sebastian de Belalcázar, had build a church for the commemoration of the Christian holiday of ALL SAINTS, which was close to the site where the Spanish conquistadors defeated the people of Pubenza and Pambía in a battle at a site they named Mastales (today's Las Cruces) where they killed around 3,000 people.
 Timbio is the third oldest municipality in Colombia settled by the Spaniards.

 History of Timbío

 The ancient inhabitants of Timbio were part of the Pubenza Confederation.
 The pubenenses maintained a degree o local autonomy, as they obeyed the respective chiefs and had their own social, political, economic and cultural organization.

-At the arrivals of the Spanish Conquistadors, the Pubenenses, lead by Chiefs Calucé and Payán, there was a defensive fortress on the lands of Pambio (today Las Cruces) from where they monitor movements of the hostile tribes from the south.
+At the arrivals of the Spanish Conquistadors, the Pubenenses, led by Chiefs Calucé and Payán, there was a defensive fortress on the lands of Pambio (today Las Cruces) from where they monitor movements of the hostile tribes from the south.
 It was at this fortress where they faced the troops of Juan de Ampudia.
 The Conquistadors invaded from the south of the country in a very violent manner killing and subduing many.

 According to Spanish chronicler Juan de Castellanos, there was great resistance.
 From October 23 to 30, 1535 the Spanish slaughtered around 3,000 indigenous people who depended on the chieftains of Calicanto, Sachacoco, Timbio, Oabio, Talaga and Calucé.
 They were defeated because they had no other weapons but stones, arrow and sharp cutting clubs.
 After the victory, Ampudia collected a great amount of gold, and took the opportunity to found established Timbio as Spanish settlement on Friday, November 1, 1535, with the celebration of the first mass by his accompanying priest García Sánchez.